 Faculty and staff are encouraged to register their travel with the US Department of State's Smart Traveler Enrollment Program.
 STEP is a free service to allow US citizens and nationals traveling abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 Travelers receive important information from the Embassy about safety conditions in their destination country and registration helps the US Embassy contact you in an emergency.
 Please note: non-US citizens cannot register their travel but can subscribe to country-specific alerts and messages.

 University Preferred Travel Agencies

 When traveling on university business, UMass encourages travelers to book through one of the University's preferred travel agencies (Egencia and the Travel Collaborative), and to use their contracted airlines whenever possible.
 By utilizing their preferred agencies, travelers have access to discounted fares from negotiated contracts and the university will be better positioned to negotiate deeper discounts in the future.

-US Department of State Travel Warnings and Alerts
+US Department of State Travel Advisories and Alerts

 Centers for Disease Control and Prevention Travel Health Notices